progsy/vault/README.md

 }

 coro.set({
-    // This variable will be available throughout the lifetime of the coroutine. var number:Null<Int> = null;
+    // This variable will be available throughout the lifetime of the coroutine for all steps. var number:Null<Int> = null;
-    // This variable is only accessible form "Odd" step.
-    @:scope("Odd") var onlyInOdd:Bool;

     @:step {
         // Remember the last result.